EnesKaraosman/SwiftyChat/README.md

     /// `CarouselItem`s that contains title, subtitle, image & button in a scrollable view case carousel([CarouselItem])

+    /// A video message, opens the given URL. case video(VideoItem)
 }
 ```
 For displaying remote images (for the `case image(.remote(URL)`) [Kingfisher](https://github.com/onevcat/Kingfisher) library used as dependency.